PK-cod3ch3mist/MineSweeperG/README.md

 brew install sfml
 ```
 For detailed instructions, visit https://www.sfml-dev.org
-* CMake.
-This can be installed using package managers for linux users, and using homebrew for MacOS users
+* For macOS and Linux users, the Makefile will make compilation easy.
+Simply go to the src folder and type make in the terminal.
+That should do the job.
 ## Gameplay
-Well it is minesweeper, you will figure it out easily enough
+Well it is minesweeper, you will figure it out easily enough.
+However, here are a few details :
+* When you win a game, the smiley at the top shows off ( by wearing shades ).
+To play again, simply click on the smiley.
+* Similarly when you lose, to play again click on the smiley.
+## Features to come
+I am currently working upon a highscore collection system and a timing system for the game.
+This feature will be added soon.